 In short, young children learn by doing and robotics presents a simple and age-appropriate way to make, test and learn new things.

 Got questions about robotics and early childhood education?
-Get in touch today.
-If you want to find out more about how to introduce KIBO in your K-2 classroom, register for our in-person training and build your curriculum with us.
+Get in touch today to find out more about how to introduce KIBO in your classroom.